sanketshevkar/thoughtful-tiger-5e817/content/pages/index.md

         image_align: left
         image_has_padding: true
         image_position: top
-      - title: On Any Device
+      - title: Analytics and Insights
         title_align: left
         content: >-
           App Land synchronizes across Android and iOS phones, and on your